I recently bought this Kodak Metal Tripod No. 1 so I can display some of my old folding cameras.

 The more old cameras I buy, the more challenging it becomes to store and display them in my little house.
 Cameras line the mantle of my fireplace, fill a bookcase in my office, and occupy every unclaimed knick-knack-sized spot in my living room.
 The cameras I don’t have room to display I keep in the bathroom closet, of all places.
-And at the moment, my desk is cluttered with six cameras I bought recently but haven’t used yet.
+And at the moment, six cameras I bought recently but haven’t used yet sit on my desk.

 The tripod’s head is stamped with the dates of three patents, so I fired up Google Patent Search.
 It found two of the patents, one that appears to cover the head mechanism and one that describes the mechanism for extending, locking, and releasing the legs.
 Check out this page from the latter patent.

-Here are some of the same details from my tripod.
+Here are some of the same details from my Kodak Metal Tripod No. 1.

 Opening this tripod is simple – you unhook the leather strap that binds the legs together, and then just pull out the legs until the locking tabs snap into place.
 You can extend as many or as few of the four leg segments as you want.
 The legs are made of brass, with the first leg section painted black and the remaining sections plated in nickel.
 To close the tripod, on each leg you press in the top locking tab and push from the leg’s foot.
 The other locking tabs give way and the legs collapse in a jiffy.
 A metal guide is attached to one leg, and you lay other two legs’ feet into the guide’s slots.
 Then you wrap the leather strap around the legs and hook it closed.